DA: Doctor who drove family over cliff needs to be held accountable

 A search warrant affidavit was unsealed this month revealing what Patel told emergency responders who airlifted the family of four to trauma centers on January 2.
-District Attorney Steve Wagstaffe said it was an “absolute miracle” that Patel, his wife, and their two young children survived a 300-foot plunge from the cliff at Devil’s Slide.
+District Attorney Steve Wagstaffe said it was an “absolute miracle” that Patel, his wife, and their two young children survived a 300-foot plunge from the cliff at Devil’s Slide on the Pacific Coast Highway.

 Patel’s defense attorney told a judge that Patel’s wife no longer wants him to face any charges.
 Prosecutors said it’s not uncommon for domestic violence victims to become uncooperative.